TanishaShrotriya96/csci5709_snowflake/kellen/README.md

 The team found a few small issues in the data.

 1. In the `Employees` table:
     a.
+The middle initial for employee id 15 is an apostrophe, and their last name has been written as O'Leary.
+    b.
 The middle initials are all lower case.
 In the `Customers` table the middle initials are all upper case.
     b.
 Inconsistent lower/upper cases in the region names
 2. In the `Customers` table:
     a.
 See issue "a." in the Employees table section.